-Based on the studies completed to date, the State of Indiana has identified 209 impacted receptors and has determined that noise abatement is likely, but not guaranteed, at four locations.
-Noise abatement at these locations is based on preliminary design costs and design criteria.
-Noise abatement in these locations at this time has been estimated to cost \$690,930, \$893,130, \$691,860, and \$2,711,670 and will reduce the noise level by a minimum of 7 dB(A) at a majority of the identified impacted receptors.
+Based on the studies completed to date, INDOT has identified 259 impacted receptors and has determined that noise abatement is likely, but not guaranteed, at two locations.
+Noise abatement at these locations is based upon preliminary design costs, and design criteria, and public input.
+Noise abatement in these locations at this time has been estimated to cost \$690,930 and \$1,201,080 and will reduce the noise level by a minimum of 7 dB(A) at a majority of the identified impacted receptors.
 A re-evaluation of the noise analysis will occur during final design.
 If during final design it has been determined that conditions have changed such that noise abatement is not feasible and reasonable, the abatement measures might not be provided.

-The final decision on the installation of any abatement measure(s) will be made upon the completion of the project's final design and the public involvement processes.
+The viewpoints of the benefited residents and property owners were sought and were considered in determining the reasonableness of highway traffic noise abatement measures for proposed highway construction projects.
+INDOT will incorporate highway traffic noise consideration in on-going activities for public involvement in the highway program, the final decision on the installation of any abatement measure(s) will be made upon the completion of the project's final design, and the public involvement processes.
 The viewpoints of the benefited residents and property owners will be sought and considered in determining the reasonableness of highway traffic noise abatement measures for proposed highway construction projects.
 INDOT will incorporate highway traffic noise consideration in ongoing activities for public involvement in the highway program.